 - C.3.3.
 Premium may not be used for on-farm/in-facility compliance costs for Mid-sized or Large Farms and Facilities, unless the farm/facility is owned by a democratically-controlled group of producers. - C.3.4.
 Fair Trade Premium may be used to meet on-farm/in-facility requirements of the APS for Small Farms and Facilities, for instance purchasing Personal Protective Equipment, building safe chemical storage, or improving worker health and safety. - C.3.5.
 Premium may be used for third party trainings of the FTC members as required in Objective 1.1.4, third party trainings of small producers as required in Objective 1.3.1, and training of Social Engagement Team members as suggested in Criterion 3.7.3.b. - C.3.6.
-Premium may be used for Premium management expenses, including bank fees, wire transfer fees, taxes, and financial audits.
+Premium may be used for Premium management expenses, including bank fees, wire transfer fees, taxes, financial audits, and fees associated with establishing a legal entity, where required (see 1.2.4.c).
 Fees to set up or maintain the Premium bank account shall be paid by the Certificate Holder if there is no Premium yet available.